0xdevalias/devalias.net/_posts/2013-03-06-how-to-ssh-to-iphone-via-usb.md

 ---
 So in order to run the iPad through a debug proxy (Burp Suite), and still be able to forward on the traffic to the net, I needed to be able to talk to it over USB. (yay limited tech to work with!)

-This wasn’t actually too hard to get going thanks to a little tool called usbmuxd.
+This wasn't actually too hard to get going thanks to a little tool called usbmuxd.

 ## Process